momoway/llm-infer/README.md

 # LLM Inference Simulation

-A discrete-event simulation framework for analyzing LLM inference systems with continuous batching, built with SimPy.
-This project models the performance characteristics of systems like vLLM and SGLang, focusing on batching strategies and scheduling policies.
+A discrete-event simulation framework for analyzing LLM inference systems with static and adaptive batching, built with SimPy.
+This project models the performance characteristics of systems like vLLM and Orca, focusing on batching strategies and scheduling policies.

 ## Project Overview

 This simulation framework implements a two-phase LLM inference model based on the INDENG 174 Final Report:

 1. **Prefill Phase**: Parallel processing of input prompts (compute-bound)
-   - Formula: `T_prefill = α * Σ(l_prompt_i) + β`
+   - Formula: `T_prefill = α × Σ(l_prompt_i) + β`
 2. **Decode Phase**: Autoregressive token generation (memory-bound)
-   - Formula: `T_decode = γ * max(l_output_i)`
+   - Formula: `T_decode = γ × max(l_output_i)`

 ### Key Features